Connect with others who understand.

 5. Treatment Options Are Available

-If your health care provider confirms that you are experiencing a psoriasis flare in your nose, treatment options are available.
-The topical treatments you use for other parts of your body may be too intense for the sensitive skin in and around your nose.
-Make sure to ask before using over-the-counter moisturizers or lotions since these may not be appropriate for use inside the nose.
+If your healthcare provider confirms that you’re experiencing a psoriasis flare in your nose, treatment options are available.
+Topical treatments for other parts of your body may be too intense for the sensitive skin in and around your nose.
+Make sure to check with your doctor before using over-the-counter moisturizers or lotions, which may not be appropriate to use inside the nose.

 A MyPsoriasisTeam Member